Nsane-FFXI/Skillchains/README.md

 ## Tips
 - Overlay shows only when an SC window is active or in test mode.
-- Aeonic weapons are auto-detected.
+- Prema weapons are auto-detected.
 - Move overlay with `move`, then save.
-- Requires correct `skills.lua`.
+- Requires correct updated `skills.lua`. found here.

 ## Credits
 - **Ivaar** — Original author